 The tannins leaching from driftwood naturally lowers the pH of the water.
 Although this isn’t a benefit for everyone, many fish keepers have to add chemicals to the water to artificially lower the pH.

 So, if you find that your tank’s pH is regularly too high, driftwood could help solve this problem.

 What Kinds of Driftwood are Safe to Use?

 If you’re going to be collecting your own, you need to know which types of wood are suitable and which aren’t.

 Hardwoods are fine to use, but avoid softwoods.
 Softwoods generally contain a large amount of sap or resin.
 This can leach out of the wood into the water and cause problems in your tank.

 Trees such as pine and other evergreens are softwoods, so a good rule of thumb is to avoid wood from any trees that don’t shed their leaves or that bear cones.

 The problem is, when you find washed up driftwood, it might be hard to tell what tree it came from.
 But, here’s a tip: If you can dig your fingernail into a piece of wood, it’s probably a softwood.
 If you can’t, it’s hardwood.

-Some types of wood are particularly prized over other for aquarium use.
+Some types of driftwood are particularly prized over other for aquarium use.
 Manzanita is good because it naturally contains less tannins, which can discolor the water.

 African or Malaysian driftwood, and African or Savanna root are also popular because they’re self-sinking and don’t need to be weighted down.

 However, if you’re using pieces you’ve found yourself, you’re not going to find these varieties unless you happen to live in Africa or Malaysia.